Our February auction proved that rubies may also be a girls best friend…

 February 4th, 2020

-Lot 18, a 16th Century games board which had been kept under the sofa for years, was valued at £10,000-£20,000 at a recent valuation day and will be offered for sale in our February auction.
-It’s owner was so shocked when given the valuation that she literally fell off her chair!
+Lot 18, a 16th Century games board which had been kept under the sofa for years, was valued at £10,000-£20,000 at a recent valuation day and eventually sold for £30,000 plus premium in our February auction.
+It’s owner was so shocked when given the initial valuation that she literally fell off her chair!

 “I saw a mouse…..”